 5 Screen Time Choices My Family Is Making

 No doubt, you’ve seen the ever-changing studies and ‘rules’ about screen time for kids all over the internet.
 I don’t know about you, but I can barely keep up with the fluctuating research and findings!
 So we’ve decided to make our screen time choices as a family based on what we know about our kiddos, and what works for our family.
 We value the importance of active thinking and play for our boys, so it’s important to us that screen time not be a 24/7 thing here.
 However, we also believe ‘everything in moderation is key.’
-Inspired by The Toy Association’s ‘Genius Of Play’ campaign, I’m talking about how we make it work in our home.
+Inspired by the ‘Genius Of Play’ campaign, I’m talking about how we make it work in our home.
 Read on to see the 5 choices my family is making about screen time.
 If you’ve been questioning the screen time standards in your home, these choices may be a great starting point for your to re-evaluate your family’s stance.

 Choose toys inspired by screen time favorites.

 We’ve had a lot of success choosing toys for #thebigone that are inspired by his screen time favorites, but don’t necessarily involve a screen.
 Choosing open ended toys allows kids to be creative and imaginative while still feeling connected to their favorite games or videos.
 Minecraft lends itself perfectly to building, so encouraging building with Legos is an ideal extension.
 Roblox figures promote dramatic play, as kids help their characters act out scenes.
 Plush toys allow children to cuddle with a favorite game character at bedtime.
 It’s the perfect option to help kids settle down at bedtime, rather than a screen making sleep more difficult.